Sarab-Rehman-1918/Standardized-Evaluation-Benchmarks-for-Synthetic-Neural-Data-in-BCI-Research/README.md

 generative AI: A review of state-of-the-art and future outlook.
 *The Innovation Life*, 4(1).

 Goldberger, A., et al. (2000).
-PhysioBank, PhysioToolkit, and PhysioNet.
+PhysioBank, PhysioToolkit, and PhysioNet:
+Components of a new research resource for complex physiologic signals.
 *Circulation*, 101(23).

-Tort, A. B., et al. (2010).
-Measuring phase-amplitude coupling between neuronal oscillations of different frequencies. *Journal of Neurophysiology*, 104(2).
+Tort, A. B., Komorowski, R., Eichenbaum, H., & Kopell, N. (2010).
+Measuring phase-amplitude coupling between neuronal oscillations of different frequencies. *Journal of Neurophysiology*, 104(2), 1195-1210.

 ---